act-rules/act-rules.github.io/_rules/image-not-in-acc-tree-is-decorative-e88epe.md

 Each test target is [purely decorative][].

-**note**: It is relatively common for an informative image such as an icon to be marked up as decorative, if the text alternative is adjecent to the image.
+**note**: It is relatively common for an informative image such as an icon to be marked up as decorative, if the text alternative is adjacent to the image.
 This is a [conforming alternative version][] for the image.
-This fails the rule, but meets [conformance requirement 1 of WCAG 2.1][].
+This fails the rule, but meets [conformance requirement 1 of WCAG 2.1](https://www.w3.org/TR/WCAG21/#cc1).

 ## Assumptions

 - `svg` elements with a [semantic role][] of `graphics-document` and with an empty (`""`) [accessible name][] are ignored by assistive technologies tested for this rule.
 If some assistive technology does not ignore these elements, and that assistive technology is required for conformance, passing this rule does not ensure all decorative `svg` elements can be ignored, and the [success criterion 1.1.1 Non-text content][] may still not be satisfied.
 The same is true for `canvas` elements with no [semantic role][] and an empty (`""`) [accessible name][].

 - A web page with informative images without an [accessible name][] may conform to WCAG 2.1 Level A when the information provided by that image is available elsewhere, either on the web page itself or on a [conforming alternative version][] of the page.
-For example if an equivalent text is adjecent to the image, or if the text alternative is included in the [accessible name][] of a parent element.
+For example if an equivalent text is adjacent to the image, or if the text alternative is included in the [accessible name][] of a parent element.

 ## Accessibility Support